Data quality statement: News media in Australia series

 Purpose

-• assists in the interpretation of data
+• assist in the interpretation of data

 Scope

-However, in acknowledgment that these datasets are important components of the News media integrated data model, for completeness, we have included:
+However, in acknowledgment that these datasets are important components of the news media integrated data model, for completeness, we have included:

 • a general description of each data asset